For admissions requirements, go here.

 Your application must consist of the following:

 - Three letters of recommendation.
 Letters should be sent directly to us by the letter writers via the email address below (or regular mail if necessary).

-- GRE scores.
+GRE scores.
 We are currently waiving the GRE, but you are welcome to submit scores if you have them.
 (We do not require the math subject GRE.
 Please include a scan (unofficial is fine) of your GRE scores with your application.
-If you decide to come, then you will be required to have your scores sent officially to UMaine from ETS.
+If you decide to come, then you will be required to have your scores sent officially to UMaine from ETS.)

 - Academic transcripts.
 Please send your transcripts from undergraduate degree programs and (if desired) any prior graduate work taken.
 Unofficial copies are fine, but if you accept a conditional offer, you will need to send your official transcript to the graduate school.

 Please arrange for the above items to be sent in PDF format to firstname.lastname@example.org

 There is no cost to apply using the above method.
 However, if you are given a verbal offer and you intend to come, then you must formally apply through the UMaine Graduate School’s application page which may require a fee.
 (The $65 fee is waived for UMaine alumni and certain other applicants.)